 - Divi has a backend and frontend editor, whereas Elementor has more freedom when it comes to design

-- Divi provides a support centre inside the dashboard of your WordPress site, whereas Elementor support provides a Facebook Commenting System
+- Divi provides a support center inside the dashboard of your WordPress site, whereas Elementor support provides a Facebook Commenting System

 For years, its main drawback was that it required knowledge of HTML and CSS for you to be able to bend the frontend of the site to suit your will.
 While in terms of design, the sky was the limit, it also meant beginners (or anyone unable to write code) might have struggled to make full use of WordPress’ capabilities.